 Yet, what is the indispensable theme in both sports and business?
 Competition.
 What is competition?
 It’s about dominating your rivals, often by tearing them down (sometimes literally) or, at best, building yourself up at their expense.

 Want to know what the “winning is everything” philosophy looks like when it becomes embedded in a society?
 Take a good hard look at the prevailing tone of US election rhetoric.
 When denigrating your fellow candidates becomes a proven strategy for elevating your own popularity you know that a “culture of competition” has taken hold.
 And it could easily be pointed out that all wars have begun over this urge to dominate other humans.

 The life that the metaphor suggests is one where you’re always slugging it out with your “competition” (a.k.a., other humans) from the moment you wake in the morning to the moment you lay your head down at night, and where you’re constantly on guard for the next attempt by your fellow man to tear you down.
-That’s the reality of being “in the game” in both sports and business.
+That’s the reality of being “in the game” of both sports and business.
 Do you really want that to be the quality of your life also?

-How about this instead: a high quality of life is its own motivation, because you care about creating the best possible for you and your family, which is also the way to contribute the most to your fellow humans and the world we all share; not by tearing them down to “feel like a winner” rather than actually being one.Share
+How about this instead: a high quality of life is its own inspiration, because you care about creating the best possible life for you and your family, and because it is also the way to contribute the most to your fellow humans and the world we all share; not by tearing them down so you can “feel like a winner”, rather than actually being one.Share